gtm-vendor-templates/example-template/README.md

 ## Creating your template repository

 1. Make sure you have a github account.
-1. Create a new public or private repository using the [example template](https://github.com/gtm-vendor-templates/example-template).
+1. Create a new public repository using the
+    [example template](https://github.com/gtm-vendor-templates/example-template).
 1. Follow steps for [importing your template](#importing-your-template).